ydsingh/alexa/labs/HelloWorld/instructions/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/6-2-global-fields._TTH_.png" />

-    *  **For Category, we are building a trivia skill, so select "Games, Trivia, and Accessories."**  You will also be presented with a **Sub-Category** option.
+    *  **For Category, we are building a hello world skill, so select "Games, Trivia, and Accessories."**  You will also be presented with a **Sub-Category** option.
 For this skill, choose "Knowledge and Trivia."

     *  **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
 A value is required in this box.

-        *  Since you are using our Trivia Sample, make sure to add this sentence to your Testing Instructions:
+        *  Since you are using our HelloWorld Sample, make sure to add this sentence to your Testing Instructions:

            ```
-           This was built using the Trivia Sample.
+           This was built using the HelloWorld Sample.
            ```

            This will let the testing team understand what you're providing them, and should decrease the testing time required.